The Truth About Mini-Implants

 Challenges with placement and stability

 Their narrower design means they are often inserted into less stable bone, requiring more implants (typically 4-6) to support the same denture compared to the usual two for traditional implants.
-These implants also need to be placed further back into the jaw, which increases the risk of damaging the nerve that runs through the lower jaw.
+These implants also need to be placed further back in the jaw, which increases the risk of damaging the nerve that runs through the lower jaw.

 Mechanical vs. biological